egoist/bili/docs/README.md

 const bubleOptions = {
   transforms: {
     generator: false,
+    dangerousForOf: true,
-    dangerousForOf: true
+    dangerousTaggedTemplateString: true
   }
 }
 ```

-buble does not support compiling generator to ES5, so we set it to `false` to ignore it, otherwise it will throw syntax error.
+Buble does not support compiling `generator` to ES5, so we set it to `false` to ignore it, otherwise it will throw a syntax error.
+And `async/await` will be compiled to `generator`.

-For `dangerousForOf` we enabled it by default, please checkout buble's [guide](https://buble.surge.sh/guide/#dangerous-transforms) for more info.
+Please checkout buble's [guide](https://buble.surge.sh/guide/#dangerous-transforms) for more info.

 You can override this option by updating config file or using CLI options: